Cristian Popescu Piedone: Mayor of Bucharest's sectors 4 and 5

 The Conservative Party's candidate for mayor in the 2008 in Sector 4, Popescu Piedone won the elections against PDL's Radu Silaghi.

 Before the 2012 Romanian local election, Popescu negotiated with the National Union for the Progress of Romania (UNPR) to be their candidate.
 He resigned in September 2011 from being the prime-vice-president of the Conservative Party and president of its Bucharest branch.
 In October 2012, he announced that he would run on the Conservative Party ticket, but the following month, he announced that he would run on the UNPR side.
 Romanian MP Elena Udrea announced that Popescu Piedone would be the coordinator of the UNPR–PDL campaign.
 A few months later, in March 2012, Piedone decided to run on a Social Liberal Union (USL) ticket.

 Popescu Piedone was reelected in the June 2012 elections, gaining 80.36% of the votes in Sector 4.

-His Conservative Party merged with the Liberal Reformist Party (PLR) to form the Alliance of Liberals and Democrats (ALDE) and in July 2015, Popescu Piedone resigned ALDE, joining UNPR, as he claimed he has "a beautiful friendship" with its leader, Gabriel Oprea.
+His Conservative Party merged with the Liberal Reformist Party (PLR) to form the Alliance of Liberals and Democrats (ALDE) and in July 2015, Popescu Piedone resigned from ALDE, joining UNPR, as he claimed having "a beautiful friendship" with its leader, Gabriel Oprea.
 In September 2015, he announced that he would run again for Sector 4 mayorship from the National Union for the Progress of Romania (UNPR).

-A criminal complaint by the Save Bucharest Association related to the demolition of a building belonging to a heritage protected area was admitted by the Sector 4 court, with Piedone being officially criminally charged in August 2015.
-The case involves a building belonging to the Samurcășești Monastery which was demolished in order to be replaced a 5-floors building in association with a real estate investor.
+A criminal complaint by the Save Bucharest Association related to the demolition of a building belonging to a protected heritage area was admitted by the Sector 4 court, with Piedone being officially criminally charged in August 2015.
+The case involves a city house owned by the Samurcășești Monastery from outside Bucharest, which was demolished in order to be replaced by a 5-storey building constructed by the monastery in association with a real estate investor.